cj89898/DeluxeMenus-DeluxeShop/README.md

  - Items can be added via the `deluxeshop.yml` file found in the `PlaceholderAPI` folder.
 There is a full list of items in the generated files folder
  - The selling option can be changed.
 It can be set to `individual` to have sell price per item, OR a number such as `0.4` to have a multiplier based off the buy price.
  - `/shopsearch <search>` is the mycmd command for searching the shop, it will open it.
+ - Tags can be added to items.
+If you have a filter, it will have to match one of the item tags EXACTLY for it to show in the results.